Blogs

 Carl O'Boyle BSc MRICS FCIOB MFPWS

 Is it necessary to commission a detailed commercial building survey report when taking over an existing lease?
-When taking over an existing lease for…
+When taking over an existing lease for a commercial property, commissioning a detailed survey is often essential.
+A Schedule of Condition or…

 view more »